 1) Personal statement.

 2) MCAT scores.
 When reporting MCAT scores, students must include their 16 digit VERIFICATION CODE from the AAMC website.
 International students must also have official TOEFL scores sent, and all application materials must be in English.
+GRE scores are NOT accepted for the 1-year Masters program.
+They are accepted for our 2-year program.

 Tulane University School of Medicine